 - X.2.1.
-Process equipment. - X.2.2.
-Major process piping. - X.2.3.
-Auxiliary process piping. - X.2.4.
+Major process piping. - X.2.2. - Auxiliary process piping. - X.2.4.
 Field sensing elements, transducers, analyzers, transmitters, etc. - X.2.5.
 Functional representations of controls, equipment, etc. - X.2.6.
-Panel instrumentation (including front and back of panel items such as control stations, process variable indicators, switches, indicating lights, alarms, relays and signal conditioners). - X.2.7.
-Input/output (I/O) signals to the control system. - X.2.8.
+Panel instrumentation (including front and back of panel items such as control stations, process - variable indicators, switches, indicating lights, alarms, relays and signal conditioners). - X.2.8.
+Input/output (I/O) signals to the control system. - X.3.
 Functional representation of signal interconnections for instrumentation, controls, and equipment.

-X.3.
 EQUIPMENT P&ID

-- X.3.1.
-Equipment to be monitored or controlled shall be shown as well as major non-monitored or non-PLC/RTU controlled equipment, manual routing or isolation valves, or other equipment that is important for understanding the operation of the process. - X.3.2.
-P&IDs shall be used as the basis for developing control strategies, input/output point lists, instrument schedules, control panel layouts, schematics, loop diagrams, electrical ladder diagrams and termination diagrams. - X.3.3.
+- X.3.2.
+Equipment to be monitored or controlled shall be shown as well as major non-monitored or non-PLC/RTU controlled equipment, manual routing or isolation valves, or other equipment that is important for understanding the operation of the process. - X.3.3.
+P&IDs shall be used as the basis for developing control strategies, input/output point lists, instrument schedules, control panel layouts, schematics, loop diagrams, electrical ladder diagrams and termination diagrams.

 Process piping, tanks and equipment shall be laid out on P &IDs so that process flow is shown left to right and top to bottom.
-Representations of tanks and other equipment not shown on a P&ID symbols sheet shall be shown in section (side view) and identified with text. - X.3.4.
+Representations of tanks and other equipment not shown on a P&ID symbols sheet shall be shown in section (side view) and identified with text.

 A layered concept using vertical hierarchy spacing shall be used to distinguish between various controlled locations.
 Field instruments and equipment balloons shall be placed immediately above or adjacent devices.
 Balloons representing field controls, motor controls and panel controls shall be located directly above the field devices at a separate level.
 I/O symbols and tags shall be located above at the highest level.
 Control levels and locations shall be identified with labels at the side of the drawing or by labels enclosed in solid boxes.